dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

 ---

-Re-issuing (also Re-Keying) an SSL certificate is the process of generating a new private key and CSR for an existing issued certificate.
+Re-issuing (also Re-Keying) an SSL certificate is the process of generating a new private key and [CSR](/articles/what-is-csr/) for an existing issued certificate.

-Re-issuing an SSL certificate involves creating a new private key along with a new CSR and submitting the request to the CA. The process results in a new SSL certificate being issued.
+Re-issuing an SSL certificate involves creating a new private key along with a new CSR and submitting the request to the [certificate authority](/articles/what-is-a-certificate-authority).
+The process results in a new SSL certificate being issued.

 ## Why should I re-issue my certificate?